DigiByte-Core/Transaction/README.md

 this.payments
 // [Number]
 this.protocol
-// Colored-Coins protocol version [Number] this.version
+// DigiAssets protocol version [Number] this.version
 // how many places after the decimal point can the smallest asset amount be (for example divisibility 2 => smallest asset amount is 0.01) [Number] this.divisibility